Exporting to the Middle East from the UK: What Documents Do You Need?

 Certificate of Origin: Required for the Middle East

 This is the most significant documentation difference between exporting to the EU and exporting to the Middle East.
-For EU exports, a correctly worded supplier's declaration on the commercial invoice is sufficient to certify UK origin.
-For most Middle Eastern countries, a formal Certificate of Origin (CoO) is required — a separate document issued by a UK Chamber of Commerce and bearing the Chamber's stamp.
+For EU exports, a correctly worded statement on origin on the commercial invoice is sufficient to certify UK origin.
+For most Middle Eastern countries, a formal Certificate of Origin (CoO) is required.
+For the Gulf states — including the UAE, Qatar and Kuwait — this is typically the Arab Certificate of Origin, which must be certified by the Arab British Chamber of Commerce (ABCC) rather than being a standard certificate from your local Chamber alone.

 The Certificate of Origin is the official document certifying that the goods were produced in the UK.
-It is issued by your local Chamber of Commerce (such as the British Chambers of Commerce network) upon application, with supporting evidence of origin.
-There is a small fee — typically £20–40 per certificate depending on the Chamber.
+It is issued by your local Chamber of Commerce (such as the British Chambers of Commerce network) upon application, with supporting evidence of origin; Arab Certificates of Origin then go to the ABCC for certification before use.
+There is a fee at each stage — a Chamber certificate typically costs £20–40, with ABCC certification charged on top.
 You'll need to apply with your commercial invoice and a description of how the goods were produced in the UK.

 Allow time to obtain the CoO before your shipment departs.
 Most Chambers issue certificates within 1–3 working days for straightforward applications, but if your goods require a detailed origin statement or if you're exporting for the first time, allow more time.
 Shipments arriving without the required CoO can be held at customs in the destination country at significant cost.

 The UAE is one of the UK's largest individual export markets and one of the more administratively complex for documentation.
-Beyond the standard CoO, many UAE shipments — particularly for commercial goods destined for UAE businesses rather than private individuals — require the Certificate of Origin and the commercial invoice to be notarised and/or legalised.
+Beyond the Arab Certificate of Origin itself, many UAE shipments — particularly for commercial goods destined for UAE businesses rather than private individuals — require the Certificate of Origin and the commercial invoice to be attested (legalised).

 Saudi Arabia: Additional Requirements

 Saudi Arabia has some of the region's most detailed import documentation requirements.
-In addition to a stamped Certificate of Origin, Saudi customs may require:
+In addition to a certified Certificate of Origin, Saudi customs may require:

 - Commercial invoice in both English and Arabic — not universally required but increasingly requested for direct imports.
 If your Saudi buyer's customs agent requires it, you'll need to have the invoice translated.